January - February & August - October 2022 — Performing Arts

 In 2021 Buhle was selected to write the story for a collaborative puppetry production re-imagining the life and legacy of Charlotte Maxeke, the first black woman to graduate with a university degree in South Africa.

 Buhle explains the impact of these two archival projects and how she plans to take this work forward during her residency in Switzerland: “The family archive I have inherited has become indispensable in all of my work, alongside my research about the life and times of Charlotte Maxeke.
-In addition to developing the idea of a Southern Region Women’s Archive, I would like to develop ideas on how to create and use this archive so as to bring the voices of these ‘forgotten’ women to the forefront of our storytelling, such as through research-based performance.
+In addition to developing the idea of a Southern Region Women’s Archive, I would like to develop ideas on how to create and use this archive so as to bring the voices of these ‘forgotten’ women to the forefront of our storytelling, such as through research-based performance and film.
 Through my explorations with Maxeke and Mompatis stories, I have discovered so much herstory that needs to be excavated and made accessible beyond the academy.”